AnyLogic

 Within the file, make sure the address of Team License Server is present in the following format: %the IP address of the server%:8443.

-If you modified the contents of the file, execute the following command: docker restart controller.
+If you have changed the contents of the file, execute the following command: docker restart controller.

-3. Upon completing the checks described above, execute docker restart rest in the terminal on the host machine.
-Wait for a couple of minutes.
+3. After completing the above checks, execute docker restart rest in the terminal on the host machine.
+Wait a few minutes.

-If these methods don’t help you, make sure Team License Server is available for connection from the Cloud container.
-To do that, try the netcat (nc) utility, or telnet.
-Say, execute the following command:
+If these methods don’t help, make sure that Team License Server is available for connection from the Cloud container.
+To do this, try the netcat (nc) utility, or telnet.
+For example, execute the following command:

 docker exec -it controller /bin/sh